 138 Short Fiction

 Close reading of short stories and novellas of the 19th and 20th centuries.
-Satisies Artistic Understanding (Analysis) of the Core Curriculum.
+Satisfies Artistic Understanding (Analysis) of the Core Curriculum.

 140 Studies in Literary Genre

 Exploration of a particular literary genre.
 Examples of possible offerings: satire, tragedy, comedy, memoir, science fiction, detective fiction, Gothic fiction and nature writing.
-Satisies Artistic Understanding (Analysis) of the Core Curriculum.
+Satisfies Artistic Understanding (Analysis) of the Core Curriculum.

 141 Studies in Medieval Literature